xtosev/A3/README.md

 # A3-Evidencija Radnika
-A3-DistribucijaLekova - Maturski ispit - desktop aplikacija
+A3-Evidencija Radnika - Maturski ispit - desktop aplikacija